-Margaret is one of my favourite films of this decade which displayed the emotion of ‘grief’ on the large spectrum that is impossible to forget even today.
-Meadowland hovers in the same zone of grief where Sarah & Phil’s son has disappeared one fine afternoon,on the road-trip.
-Subtle and raw in emotions, very restrained in its writing, and never letting go off the lid from sublimated anger contained within, Meadowland is a kind of a film that will be difficult to connect with lead protagonist, still you feel their pain.
-Olivia Wilde gets into skin of the character and fills the palette of grief with her splendid but subtle performance that makes her loss very palatable.
+Margaret is one of my favorite films of this decade which displayed the emotion of ‘grief’ on the large spectrum that is impossible to forget even today.
+Meadowland hovers in the same zone of grief where Sarah & Phil’s son has disappeared one fine afternoon, on the road trip.
+Subtle and raw in emotions, very restrained in its writing, and never let go of the lid from sublimated anger contained within, Meadowland is a kind of a film that will be difficult to connect with the lead protagonist, still you feel their pain.
+Olivia Wilde gets into the skin of the character and fills the palette of grief with her splendid but subtle performance that makes her loss very palatable.
 Both the characters find it hard to accept the tragic fact and sooner they slip into demented shallowness.

 A strange amalgamation of the soul of Frances Ha, Noah Baumbach’s oddball comedy about failed people & the episodic feeling of Two Days, One Night, Jean-Pierre Dardenne & Luc Dardenne’s drama about a woman trying to keep it intact.
 Stéphane Lafleur’s Tu dors Nicole relies heavily on its framed images & the blinking transitioning face of its protagonist.
 Tu Dors Nicole is a coming-of-age film where nothing & everything happens at the same time.
 The greatest weapon of Lafleur’s monochromatic dream is its tendency of being slight & slow.
 It creeps up on you when you least expect it to.

-100 Yen Love is not your regular boxing film that portrays female character rising from patriarchal society to prove her self fueling feminism.
-Supported by terrific central performance by Sakura Ando, and even more strongly developed subversive character of her, 100 Yen Love asks for patience on viewers’ behalf but bestows them with non cliche, subtle and almost staggering character study of a slothful & frivolous female protagonist that might resonate your own-self at some point of time in life.
-This is the well made women empowering film without a hint of it, and that is an achievement in itself.
+100 Yen Love is not your regular boxing film that portrays female characters rising from a patriarchal society to prove her self fueling feminism.
+Supported by a terrific central performance by Sakura Ando, and even more strongly developed the subversive character of her, 100 Yen Love asks for patience on viewers’ behalf but bestows them with non-cliche, subtle and almost staggering character study of a slothful & frivolous female protagonist that might resonate your own-self at some point of time in life.
+This is the well-made women empowering film without a hint of it, and that is an achievement in itself.

 13. The Mend | Director: John Magary

-Transfixed eyes of Armando (Alfredo Castro) yearning for sexual intimacy calls a guy to his place, softly demands to take cloths off and turn back to him.
-He then masturbates while gazing and fantasizing him.
-He never touches the guy, but it is sexually charged , tensed long gaze that does wonder for him.
-The début film of Venezuelan filmmaker Lorenzo Castes , From Afar (Desde allá) is subtle, tensed, unpredictable , and intentionally slow paced & non sensationalized gay romance, devoid of any exposition, and letting characters take control of the film.
-Though the central character of middle aged loner man Armando is very unidimensional for the good of the film, it is young thug guy Elder from the streets whose encounter brings the spikes in the characterization rendered by changing dynamics of their relationship during the course of time, until brutally devastating climax.
+Transfixed eyes of Armando (Alfredo Castro) yearning for sexual intimacy calls a guy to his place, softly demands to take clothes off, and turn back to him.
+He then masturbates while gazing and fantasizing about him.
+He never touches the guy, but it is a sexually charged, tensed long gaze that does wonder for him.
+The début film of Venezuelan filmmaker Lorenzo Castes, From Afar (Desde allá) is subtle, tensed, unpredictable, and intentionally slow-paced & non sensationalized gay romance, devoid of any exposition, and letting characters take control of the film.
+Though the central character of middle-aged loner man Armando is very unidimensional for the good of the film, it is young thug guy Elder from the streets whose encounter brings the spikes in the characterization rendered by changing dynamics of their relationship during the course of time, until brutally devastating climax.
 Though From Afar may not appeal you by the time end credits roll, but the intriguing characters will stay long in your mind, and introspect their action.